15 Dog Breeds With Amber Eyes: Pictures, Facts & History

 The Bluetick Coonhound is tenacious and bold when chasing prey, yet they are charming when surrounded by family.
 This breed was developed to pursue quarry as a scenthound or a sighthound.
 They have changed little since the early 20th century and remain a staple of the southern region of the United States of America.

-The two main colors that the Bluetick Coonhound can display are blue ticked and blue ticked and tan.
-Combined with amber eyes, the result is an arresting canine with a unique appearance.
+The two primary colors that the Bluetick Coonhound can display are blue ticked and blue ticked and tan.
+Combined with amber eyes, this combination creates an arresting canine with a unique appearance.

 11. Siberian Husky